We don’t support this browser anymore.

 Vodafone Group plc (VOD) USD0.20 20/21

-FTSE 100:0.19%
+FTSE 100:0.79%

-Market closed Prices as at close on 28 June 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 21 November 2024 Prices delayed by at least 15 minutes | Switch to live prices |

-Ex-dividend
+Ex-dividend today

-Market closed Prices as at close on 28 June 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 21 November 2024 Prices delayed by at least 15 minutes | Switch to live prices |

-Ex-dividend
+Ex-dividend today

-Market closed Prices as at close on 28 June 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 21 November 2024 Prices delayed by at least 15 minutes | Switch to live prices |

-Ex-dividend
+Ex-dividend today

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-HL comment (14 May 2024)
+HL comment (12 November 2024)

-The shares rose 1.8% in early trading.
+The shares fell 4.4% in early trading.

 Our view

 Sales in the telecom sector should be relatively robust, as broadband and mobile services are hardly optional.
-Yet, over the last ten years, telecom giants have had to pump huge sums of cash into building out fibre networks and snapping up parts of the 5G spectrum.
+Yet, over the last decade, telecom giants have had to pump huge sums of cash into building out fibre networks and snapping up parts of the 5G spectrum.
 The main challenge has been the low sales growth relative to spending when you look at telecoms compared to other sectors.

 We welcome the change, but there's a lot to do.

 The key market of Germany is a perfect example of the challenges at hand.
 After more than €20bn of investment, growing service revenue and customer numbers is proving a challenge.
-Vodafone was slow to adapt to changing regulations, and when it did, introduced a poor customer experience.
-There are further regulatory changes coming over this year which means Vodafone needs to recontract over 8.5mn customers (c. €800mn in revenue).
-It’s only expecting to retain around 50% of that, though that’s better than previously feared.
+Vodafone was slow to adapt to changing regulations, and when it did, it introduced a poor customer experience.

 Outside Europe, the Vodacom subsidiary has some exciting growth opportunities in Africa and is targeting mid-to-high single-digit cash profit growth over the next few years.
 Africa could become increasingly important as the region develops, and Vodafone's leading position in several markets means it's well-positioned to benefit.

-With around $12bn coming in from the planned sales, $4bn is pencilled for buybacks.
+With around €12bn coming in from the planned sales, €4bn is pencilled for buybacks (€1bn has already been completed).
 We can only assume a decent chunk of the remainder will go on reducing debt.
-Key for shareholders will be the reduced dividend from next year on.
-At half the current level this will be a hit to income investors, but still represents an attractive forward yield based on current prices.
-Rebasing is a good move in our eyes.
-Nothing is guaranteed.
+Key for shareholders will be the reduced dividend.
+At half last year’s level, this will be a hit to income investors, but still represents an attractive forward yield based on current prices.
+Rebasing was a good move in our eyes, but as always nothing is guaranteed.

 All-in-all then, while we think the portfolio changes and new strategy make sense, the fundamental challenges that go with being a telecom remain.
-And with growth hard to come by, we'll need to see sustained positive progress before getting too excited.
+And with growth hard to come by, we'll need to see sustained positive progress in Germany before getting too excited.

 Vodafone key facts

-• Forward price/earnings ratio (next 12 months): 9.2
+• Forward price/earnings ratio (next 12 months): 9.6

-• Ten year average forward price/earnings ratio: 21.2
+• Ten year average forward price/earnings ratio: 20.3

-• Prospective dividend yield (next 12 months): 8.1%
+• Prospective dividend yield (next 12 months): 5.9%

-• Ten year average prospective dividend yield: 6.6%
+• Ten year average prospective dividend yield: 6.7%

 All ratios are sourced from Refinitiv, based on previous day’s closing values.
 Please remember yields are variable and not a reliable indicator of future income.
 Keep in mind key figures shouldn’t be looked at on their own – it’s important to understand the big picture.